Reeva (restaurant)

-Restaurant in Portland, Oregon, U.S.
+Defunct restaurant in Portland, Oregon, U.S.

-Reeva Cafe y Cocina a la Leña, or simply Reeva, is a restaurant in Portland, Oregon, United States.
+Reeva Cafe y Cocina a la Leña, or simply Reeva, was a restaurant in Portland, Oregon, United States.
 The Latino-owned business was established by Roberto Hernandez Guerrero and Roseva Alcerro in 2022.
-It serves Neapolitan pizzas with Latin American ingredients, among other dishes.
-Reeva has garnered a positive reception and was named one of Portland's best new food carts by The Oregonian and Eater Portland.
+It served Neapolitan pizzas with Latin American ingredients, among other dishes.
+Reeva garnered a positive reception and was named one of Portland's best new food carts by The Oregonian and Eater Portland.
+It closed permanently in 2025.

 Description

-The Latino-owned restaurant Reeva operates from a food cart on Sandy Boulevard in northeast Portland's Roseway neighborhood.
-A nearby courtyard has tables made from oak barrels as well as potted plants.
-Influenced by Honduran, Italian, Mexican, and Peruvian cuisines, Reeva serves Neapolitan pizzas with ingredients such as jalapeño, pepperoni, Mama Lil's Peppers, pesto, and red onion.
-Other special pizzas have used burrata, cactus chimichurri, and prosciutto.
-The Machu pizza has a salsa Hauncaína base and uses Peruvian ingredients such as a sauce with cheese and chilis.
-The menu includes a "pizzaleada", based on the Honduran baleada with refried beans, cheese, and sour cream.

-The restaurant has also served baked chilaquiles, steak and eggs, and huevos rotos, which has egg, wood-fired potatoes, arugula, and romesco.
-Coffee is on the breakfast menu; among espresso drinks are cafe con leches and cortados.
+The Latino-owned restaurant Reeva operated from a food cart on Sandy Boulevard in northeast Portland's Roseway neighborhood.
+A nearby courtyard had tables made from oak barrels as well as potted plants.
+Influenced by Honduran, Italian, Mexican, and Peruvian cuisines, Reeva served Neapolitan pizzas with ingredients such as jalapeño, pepperoni, Mama Lil's Peppers, pesto, and red onion.
+Other special pizzas used burrata, cactus chimichurri, and prosciutto.
+The Machu pizza had a salsa Hauncaína base and Peruvian ingredients such as a sauce with cheese and chilis.
+The menu included a "pizzaleada", based on the Honduran baleada with refried beans, cheese, and sour cream.
+The restaurant also served baked chilaquiles, steak and eggs, and huevos rotos, which had egg, wood-fired potatoes, arugula, and romesco.
+Coffee was on the breakfast menu; among espresso drinks were cafe con leches and cortados.
 The Green G.O.A.T. was a smoothie with fermented coconut yogurt, fruit, ginger, seasonal greens, lime, and mint.

 History

 Spouses Roberto Hernandez Guerrero and Roseva Alcerro started Reeva as a food cart in April 2022.
 As of 2023, Reeva was one of two pizzerias in Portland serving portafoglio pizza.

+In November 2025, Reeva closed indefinitely after Guerrero was denied re-entry to the U.S. The food cart was put up for sale in January 2026.